Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 The picklist item currently assigned to the task's field is highlighted in the button row.
 Clicking another button on the button row changes the task's picked value to that.
 Color the row of buttons for the Task Handler and the Task Status based on their related colors

+At the bottom of the Task Details Window should be two buttons:
+- Button on the left labeled `Move Back` to move the currently selected task's completion date to be one week earlier.
+- Button on the right labeled `Move Forward` to move the currently selected task's completion date to be one week later.
+Update the Task Calendar Window to show the correct placement of the Task box placed in the new date's week.

 If no task is selected, the Task Details Window will be empty.
 Any changes done inside the Task Details Window will be saved to the Task object's record that is being shown.